ferralucho/nest-clinic/README.md

 - 💖 **Prettier** - Opinionated Code Formatter
 - ✨ **Commitlint** - Lint your conventional commits
 - 🕵️‍♂️ **Code Scanning** - Code scanning with CodeQL

+Use ehrinsomniaendpoints.json to import the endpoints into Insomnia.

 ## Quick Setup (Production)